How do you enhance your people's learning experience and make it globally accessible?

 How do you utilise Microsoft Office 365 and SharePoint Online to deliver people managers with tailored learning content, support your company culture and drive personal development across the globe?
+We recently delivered a solution for one of the world's leading wine makers that would answer all their challenges, using SharePoint Online.

 The challenge facing one of the world's leading wine makers was how to connect a global team of 1,000+ people with a user experience to make learning accessible anywhere, anytime.